m-salewski/stay_classification/README.md

 ## The goals

 The goal of this project is multifold:
-1. have a method which, albeit potentially slow, optimally decomposes an event sequence into a sequence of stays
+1. have a method which, albeit potentially slow, optimally decomposes an event sequence into a sequence of stays and travels
     * _optimally_ means that given the uncertainty and statistical measures involved to determine the stay, there are no better classifications possible
 2. once above, method is established, find faster, more efficient approximations
 3. have a reference one with which to explore, compare and evaluate other methods